autumnchris/resources-for-web-developers/README.md

 Name | Cost
 ---- | ----
-*Learning Web App Development: Build Quickly with Proven JavaScript Techniques* by Semmy Purewal | Paid, but Free if available at your public or university library
+*JavaScript: The Definitive Guide* by David Flanagan | Paid, but Free if available at your public or university library *Learning Web App Development: Build Quickly with Proven JavaScript Techniques* by Semmy Purewal | Paid, but Free if available at your public or university library
 *JavaScript: The Good Parts* by Douglas Crockford | Paid, but Free if available at your public or university library *[Think Like a Programmer: An Introduction to Creative Problem Solving](http://vantonspraul.com/TLAP)* by V. Anton Spraul | Paid, but Free if available at your public or university library